sourcecrypto/sourcecrypto.github.io/README.md

   * [Development](https://infominer.id/SourceCrypto/discolog/development/)
   * [Application](https://infominer.id/SourceCrypto/discolog/application/)

-So, for now you can browse the entire index of channels at once, or one category at a time... later I will have a complete navigation index built.
-More info on that, below.
+For now you can browse the entire index of channels at once, or one category at a time.
+On the website the entire directory nav is available in the sidebar.

 For those who would like to browse from GitHub, all the pages are in `_pages`, all the files that become (via jekyll collections) the pages of the discolog are in `discolog`, all the data is in `_data`.